 1. Satpura Tiger Reserve, Madhya Pradesh

-Satpura National Park and Tiger Reserve is relatively a new wildlife sanctuary in India.
-It is still unexplored by tourists and the least visited park.
-Yet, it has a growing population of tigers that can be seen stalking through the park’s forest, gorges, and ravines.
+Satpura National Park and Tiger Reserve is a relatively new wildlife sanctuary in India.
+Tourists have not yet explored it, and it stands as the least visited park.
+Nevertheless, a growing population of tigers, which can be seen stalking through the park’s forest, gorges, and ravines, inhabits it.

-You can enjoy the activity of kayaking here that only a few parks offer.
+You can enjoy the activity of kayaking here, which only a few parks offer.

 2. Dudhwa Tiger Reserve, Uttarakhand